Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Explanations for differences in MIR color variations

 \section{Explanations for differences in MIR color variations}

 In this section, we explore the possible explanations of the differences in MIR color variation between different types of outbursts with the help of simulations.
 The main phenomena we need to explain are: 1.
-TDEs' and ANTs' MIR colors turn red faster than CLAGNs' in the rising phase, as the median CVR of TDE+ANTs is $\sim$0.3 mag yr$^{-1}$ larger than that of CLAGNs; 2.
+MIR color of TDEs and ANTs turns red faster than that of CLAGNs in the rising phase, as the CVRs of TDE+ANTs and CLAGNs are $\gtrsim0.2$ and $\lesssim0.3$ mag yr$^{-1}$, respectively; 2.
 ANTs are bluer than TDEs when they begin, as their median IC is smaller than TDEs.

-We simulated the IR LCs of dust echoes of TDEs, ANTs and CLAGNs using a dust radiative transfer model developed by \citet{Lu2016} and \citet{Sun2020}.
-We considered a transient UV source in the galaxy center heats dust grains to generate IR reradiation in a spherical shell.
+We simulated the IR LCs of dust echoes of TDEs, ANTs and CLAGNs using a dust radiative transfer model developed by \citet[][hereafter Lu16]{Lu2016}.
+The model was described in detail in section 3 of Lu16.
+In brief, it calculates the IR reradiation of a dust spherical shell heated by a transient UV source in the galaxy center.
 The LC of the transient source is described as $L_{\rm UV}(t)$.
-The dust shell has an initial inner radius of $r_{\rm in}$ and an outer radius of $r_{\rm out}$, the dust composition is a standard ISM mixture of 47\% graphite and 53\% silicate, and the dust grain has a radius of $a_0$ and a number density of $n_d$.
-The model calculates IR LCs by considering the dust's inner radius change caused by sublimation, the time delay of IR reradiation due to the light travel time effect, and the absorption of emergent IR emission by the dust structure itself.
+The dust shell has an initial inner radius of $r_{\rm in}$ and an outer radius of $r_{\rm out}$.
+The dust composition is a standard ISM mixture of 47\% graphite and 53\% silicate.
+The dust grain has a radius of $a_0$, and is uniformly distributed with a number density of $n_d$.
+This model has the advantage in that it calculates the decrease in the dust grain size caused by sublimation by using thermal equilibrium, thereby consistently obtaining how the inner radius of the dust structure increases over time.

+For CLAGNs and ANTs, the echoing dust is likely the dusty torus in the AGN unified model \citep{Antonucci1993}.
+In order to simulate the echo of torus dust, we developed Lu16's model as described in the appendix~\ref{appendix:simu_torus}.
+In the torus dust case, the model has two more free parameters, including the half-opening angle and the inclination angle $i$.

 We investigated the influence of each parameter on the MIR color variation using the control variable method.
-We display the influence of different UV LCs in section \ref{sec:simu_uvlc}, and the influence of different echoing dusts in section \ref{sec:simu_dust}, and finally discuss possible explanations of different CVR and IC in section \ref{sec:simu_explanation}.
+We display the influence of different UV LCs in section \ref{sec:simu_uvlc}, the influence of different echoing dusts in section \ref{sec:simu_dust}, and finally discuss possible explanations of different CVR and IC in section \ref{sec:simu_explanation}.